orneryd/design-system/CONTRIBUTING.md

 # Building
 ```
-curl -uEID:PASSWORD "https://tools.mckesson.com/artifactory/api/npm/mcklabs-npm/auth/mcklabs" >> ~/.npmrc
-git clone git@github.com:mckesson/mckesson-design-system.git
+git clone git@github.com:ornery/design-system.git
-cd mckesson-design-system
+cd design-system
 yarn config set strict-ssl false
 yarn && yarn build && cd ./storybook && yarn && yarn storybook
 ```
 The root build will compile all of the components under /packages as standard web-components.
-Each has its own unique package name under the @mcklabs scope in npm.
+Each has its own unique package name under the @ornery scope in npm.

 Then you can go into the /storybook directory and run the storybook script to test out each of the components within storybook.